-Keep your text to image ratio at a max of 80/20.
+Text to Image Ratio: Keep a maximum of 80% text and 20% images.
 An email made entirely of images will be blocked by spam filters.

 Planning to include an attachment with your release?
 Please review the file types and size requirements via this article here.

-When you've got your email composed and tested, you're ready to pop it into Influencers.
+When you've got your email composed and tested, you're ready to pop it into Media Relations.

 If you need help formatting your release and already have a copy of your design, please share it with our team via Live Chat along with the details of the progress you've made and they will be able to further assist.